sahilmalhotra0510/io/active.md

 We're meeting tonight (Sunday) at 10 PM EDT, and again on Thursday at Noon EDT.
 (We also do focused meetups Mondays and Tuesdays in the afternoon.)

-We're meeting on Sunday at 10 PM EDT, and again on Thursday at Noon EDT.
+We're meeting today (Thursday) at Noon EDT, and again on Sunday at 10 PM EDT.
-(We also do focused meetups Mondays and Tuesdays in the afternoon.)
+(We also do focused meetups Monday and Tuesday afternoons, and evenings at 10 PM.)

-Welcome! - Our next Model.earth meetup is Sunday at 10 PM EDT

 Welcome! - We're meeting today (Thursday) at Noon EDT, then Sunday at 10 PM

 Welcome! - Our next Model.earth meetup is Thursday at Noon EDT

+Welcome! - Our next Model.earth meetup is Sunday at 10 PM EDT

 Hi, thanks for registering with our ModelEarth team!

-We're meeting today (Thursday) at Noon EDT, and again on Sunday at 10 PM EDT.
+We're meeting on Sunday at 10 PM EDT, and again on Thursday at Noon EDT.
 (We also do focused meetups Monday and Tuesday afternoons, and evenings at 10 PM.)

 Let me know which of the following areas you're interested in: